xijunlee/tensorflow-learning/README.md

 # tensorflow-learning
-This repo records what I 've learning in tensorflow.
+This repo records what I 've learned in tensorflow.